gsokolow/Rpr-120Lab-Gerrymandering/docs/report/analysis_plan.md

     By using compactness to identify potential gerrymanders, we run the risk of false positives: districts idendified as having a compactness score indicative of gerrymandering, when their may not be an observable difference in voter makeup whether the district is more compact or not.
 This is one manifestation of an edge effect; in which the state of the region bordering the study region influences the results attributed to that reason.
 Joe Holler, Assistant Professor of Geography at Middlebury College, has suggested that the area weighted reaggregation of voters from the 2016 presidential election to the 2016 and 2019 congressional districts could be expanded so that in addition to calculating the likely voter base in each district, one would also calculate the likely voter base in the 'minimum bounding circle' of each district from each year.
 Comparing the predicted election results for congressional districts with the predicted election results of the corresponding minimum bounding circle would help identify the districts in which compactness is a driving factor of election results (and thus a stronger indicator of a potential gerrymander).
 This additional analysis could help identify both instances of packing and cracking, though it is outside the scope of this reproduction study.

-    *** also the failure to pick up cracking v packing

 These include:
   - uneven primary data collection due to geographic inaccessibility or other constraints
   - multiple hypothesis testing